 When performing non-transactional operations, the default behaviour is to obtain a connection when needed, and release it after use.
+This can be a problem if you, for example, fire off a query which starts pulling in objects, but it then needs to fire off a secondary query - configure the connection to not release in this situation.
 With RDBMS you have the option of retaining this connection ready for the next operation to save the time needed to obtain it; this is enabled by setting the persistence property datanucleus.connection.nontx.releaseAfterUse to false.

-For Neo4j/MongoDB a single connection is used for the duration of the EM for all transactional and nontransactional operations.
+For Neo4j/MongoDB a single connection is used for the duration of the PM for all transactional and nontransactional operations.